This entry is part of my Project Zebra series covering migration to Linux for personal computing use.

 So far the only fly in the ointment, apart from one or two HD videos (in Quicktime format) that clearly didn't get passed through to the GPU, has been not being able to get hibernation to work.

 swsusp can’t use a swap file.
-After some buggering around with uswsusp and a swap partition, I gave up – suspend works with swsusp, and the machine is only for light use.
+After some buggering around, I gave up – suspend works with swsusp, and the machine is only for light use.
 If I could get tuxonice running on it, that would probably be ideal since it's going to stay on an LTS cycle.

 I also set up a 256GB flash drive to keep TV and music on, shared by SMB;